LogtalkDotOrg/logtalk3/manuals/sources/devtools/wrapper.rst

 - The tool cannot deal with syntax errors in the Prolog files.
 These errors usually occur when using a backend Prolog system different from the one used to compile the original plain Prolog code.
-A common cause of syntax errors are operator definitions.
+A common cause of syntax errors is operator definitions.
 These can often be solved by defining those operators for the Prolog backend used to run Logtalk and this tool.
 An alternative is to preload the Prolog files where those operators are declared.
 Preloading the plain Prolog application can also help in wrapping it by ensuring that its dependencies are